The Story

 The Trust Me Bro Protocol

 Another call, another promise: "within 3 days stock will be available."
-When asked what happens if it's not delivered in 3 days?

 "Sir, please trust us."

-I ask: "Croma briefly had stock.
-Should I just cancel?"
+"Croma briefly had stock.
+Should I just cancel?" — "No sir, 2-3 days only."

 Spoiler: Neither Croma nor anyone else has stock now.
 TV is out of stock everywhere.
 My only option is to wait for Reliance.
 Lucky me.